shikha2961/shikha2961/README.md

 ### Hello Everyone, I'm Shikha 👋

 #### About Me:
-I am a passionate web developer and building my Machine Learning skills this summer.
+I am a passionate web developer and currently exploring AI/ML.

 🎓 Currently I am pursuing my Bachelors in Computer Science Engineering from Indira Gandhi Delhi Technical Univeristy for Women.

-#### 🔭 I’m currently working as
- Web Developer at IEEE IGDTUW.

 #### 💻 I previously worked as
+* Web Developer at IEEE IGDTUW.
 * Mentor at uAceit for a web development project called Giphy Search Engine.
 * Campus Ambassador at GeeksforGeeks.
 * Mentor at Education Mentoring Program started by Delhi's Government.